szenius/notion-burndown/README.md

       1. Compulsory fields: Sprint (number), Date (Date), Points (number)
 3. [Give your integration access to all 3 databases.](https://developers.notion.com/docs/getting-started#step-2-share-a-database-with-your-integration)

+You may refer to [this Notion page](https://szenius.notion.site/Notion-Burndown-Chart-390ba59cef094387900a26f75c108385) for setting up your own databases.

 ### Step 2.
 Schedule the integration to run daily

 This project is published as a GitHub action in the marketplace.
 You can make use of scheduled GitHub workflows to run it for free.